jsalinasf/cheat_sheets/dockerCommands.md

 	docker attach "container_id"

 ### RUN IMAGE interactively (It will log me inside the container)
-	docker run -it centos bash (-i flag for running a container in interactive mode. -t flag to get access to the prompo of the container)
+	docker run -it centos bash (-i flag for running a container in interactive mode. -t flag to get access to the promp of the container)

 ### RUN IMAGE with a specific name
 	docker run --name reverseProxy nginx

 ### RUN - tag
-	docker run nginx:4.50 (It will run a container using the nginx image version 4.50)
+	docker run nginx:4.50 (It will run a container using the nginx image version 4.50) docker run ubuntu:disco
 * If you don´t specify a TAG, docker will default to the tag **LATEST**
-* Go to Docker Hub to see trhe available TAGS for an image
+* Go to Docker Hub to see the available TAGS for an image

 ### RUN VOLUME Mapping
 	docker run -v /localHost/folder/path:/container/filesystem/path mysql
-* The path of the container will be mmaped to the local Host folder/path
+* The path of the container will be mapped to the local Host folder/path
 * When the container is stopped and deleted, data will remain persisten in the host folder/path

 ### RUN PORT Mapping